 This guest blog was originally published on CUInsight.

-Implement these four great tips for your Credit Union on LinkedIn today!
+Implement these four great tips for your Bank or Credit Union on LinkedIn today!

-1. Help all Credit Union Employees Improve Their LinkedIn Profiles
+1. Help all Bank or Credit Union Employees Improve Their LinkedIn Profiles

 Lots of professionals still think LinkedIn is still just being used for finding a job, so obviously they don’t want to encourage their employees to be there, because they worry they will leave and find work somewhere else.
-In my opinion this should NOT be a huge worry for Credit Unions.
+In my opinion this should NOT be a huge worry for financial institutions.

 Here are a few easy fixes to personal profiles that your employees can make RIGHT NOW: